WubWub Audio custom speaker with ribbon tweeter and drivers in dramatic lighting

 Design Process

 Every speaker begins with understanding your installation: room dimensions, acoustic challenges, aesthetic requirements, system context, and listening preferences.
+From that point forward, you follow the entire build through our online portfolio system — real-time photo updates at every stage so you see exactly what's being built for you.
 We design speakers in CAD software, simulating acoustic performance before cutting any wood.
 Cabinet geometry is optimized for your room's characteristics.

 Cabinet Construction